willywil/CircuitCnC-Text/README.md

  -to conquer the land.
 To gather resources and use those resources to build and create an empire.
 If you are faced with an opposition then you need to defend.
  -If your land is threated you attack.
  -The goal for the game play is too build the circuit that will help you defend an attack or to attack an opponent.
 Buildings will be able to handle a certain
  -amount of "energy" applied.
-Weapons will be the source of energy to apply to buildings.
+Weapons will be the source of energy to apply to buildings as a form of damage.
 Solder could be a resource to collect as a monitary commodity.
+ -Metal or steel could be a material for shielding and Copper could be the material to construct roads or traces between components.

  Things players can do: